 - Ultrasound.
 This test uses high frequency sound waves to create a picture of the organs.

 - CT scan.
-This imaging test uses X-rays and a computer to produce images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
+This imaging test uses X-rays and a computer to makes detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - MRI.
 MRI uses a magnetic field, radio frequency pulses, and a computer to make detailed pictures of internal body structures.
-Sometimes injecting dye into a vein is used to produce images of body parts.
-The dye helps show the liver and other organs in the abdomen (belly).
+Sometimes injecting dye into a vein is used to make images of body parts.
+The dye helps show the liver and other organs in the belly (abdomen).

 How is alcohol-induced liver disease treated?

 The goal of treatment is to restore some or all normal functioning to the liver.